-10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+11 SEO Tips To Boost Your Restaurant Visibility In Search

 Start by defining the geographic area you want to own (where most of your customers will come from because they either live or work nearby, or are visiting).

-Next, research what keyword terms and phrases your audience uses through a trusted keyword research tool like Moz Pro, SEMrush, or others.
-(For more on how to do keyword research, read this keyword research guide.)
+Next, research what keyword terms and phrases your audience uses through a trusted keyword research tool like Ahrefs, Moz Pro, Semrush, or others.

+To learn more on how to do keyword research, read this keyword research guide.

-There are a few distinct groupings of terms that you want to group and classify properly that all have different levels of competition.
+There are a few distinct groupings of terms that you want to group and classify properly, and they all have different levels of competition.

 Terms like “restaurants” and “Kansas City restaurants” are some of the most generic variations a searcher might use.